 - Building stronger relationships between county departments and faith-based organizations

-To help make this initiative a success, we are asking places of worship and religious-affiliated service organizations to register with us so we can include them as we go forth.
+To help make this initiative a success, we ask places of worship and religious-affiliated service organizations to register with us.
 Use our online Faith-based Community Partnership form to register.

 The Power to the Parent media campaign and powertotheparent.org Web site was created to provide parents with information and support on how to address teen drinking and substance abuse.
 The program is funded through grants to the Westchester Coalition for Drug and Alcohol Free Youth.